dalesgit/zettelkasten/proper-20c-draft1.md

 Of course, I’m paraphrasing Jesus words.
-And those earliest disciples of his experienced exactly what I’ve described happens when you hear or see a true prophet. surely , this man is a true prophet.
+And those earliest disciples of his experienced exactly what I’ve described happens when you hear or see a true prophet.
+Surely , this man is a true prophet.

 It’s curious to me when we turn our hearts and ears to the text from Luke‘s gospel that we hear today.
 The words sound at the very least peculiar being put into the mouth of Jesus by the gospel writer.
 As if you were to say:

-> admire the cleverness of the sneaky servant, the dishonest steward, Are there those among you who cook the books?be like them.
+> Admire the cleverness of the sneaky servant, the dishonest steward.
+Are there those among you who cook the books?be like them.
 Are there those among you who practice deceptive advertising for corporate gain?
 Be like them.

 ## Difficult texts
 These words from Luke’s gospel sound strange and difficult to us because they don’t fit what